lakshmi-intechcode/jng_instr_folder/9_html_css/2_css_intro_box_model/README.md

 		</style>
 	</head>
 ```
-* This is much better than Inline but I STILL DO NOT use this.
+* This is much better than Inline but I STILL DO NOT like this.
 * Remember we are programmers and we apply separation of code for organizational purposes

 ***External Style Sheet***